 Death and the Schoolboy

-‘Death and the Schoolboy’ is a children’s action and adventure tale, which forms the first part of the DATS Trilogy.
-Magical and most definitely not morbid, it will also appeal to Preteens and those who are still young at heart.
+‘Death and the Schoolboy’ is a fast-paced and exciting children’s action and adventure tale, which forms the first part of the DATS Trilogy.
+Magical and most definitely not morbid, it will also appeal to preteens and all those who are still young at heart.

 Chapter 1 – Johnny

 Johnny Jenkinson sniffed and wiped a tear away from his cheek.
 He hated his new school and most of all, Toby Brown and his gang.
 They were two years older than Johnny and loved nothing better than to tease and torment the younger children.
 And, of course, being a new pupil and small for his age, Johnny was the perfect target for their pranks.
 This time it had been a dunking in the school toilets.
 The time before that, a lunchtime ‘wedgie’ in the middle of the dining hall and the time before that, a sound beating behind the Gymnasium.
 Johnny had told his teachers, but they didn’t understand.
 They just said it was nothing serious and told Toby not to play so rough, which just made things worse for poor Johnny.

 His parents didn’t understand either.
 Johnny’s father, a computer salesman just patted him on the head when he came home from work and said: “Boys will be boys.”
 His mother was more sympathetic, but she couldn’t really understand what he was going through either.
 After all, she had been the prettiest and most popular girl at school in her day, so never suffered the unwanted attentions of the school bully and his gang.
 So, after a while, Johnny just stopped telling them and suffered in silence.